Drinking Around the World at Epcot

 For most of us born and raised in Orlando, Disney is just sorta there.
-It exists and we nod our heads to its looming shadow, but that’s about it.
-While the tourist traps have undoubtedly played a vital role in shaping Orlando into an international destination, you won’t see us walking around in Mickey ears.
+It exists and we nod our head to its looming shadow, but that’s how far most of us are willing to get in adulthood.
+While the tourist traps have undoubtedly played a vital role in shaping Orlando into an international vacation destination, you won’t see us Orlando folk walking around in Mickey ears.
 We avoid International Drive like the plague.
 Yes, most of us have been to Harry Potter World.
-However no, I’m not “always at the parks.”
+But no, I’m not “always at the parks.”

 But it’s the most magical place on earth!
-Nah.
-I may be bitter sure, but after welcoming nearly 113 million (MILLION!) sunscreen lathered, fanny pack festooned tourists who cut you off on the highway virtually every. single. day. the industry that created your home begins to take a toll on the ambiance.
+Ha, nah.
+After welcoming nearly 113 million (MILLION!) sunscreen lathered, fanny pack festooned tourists who cut you off driving their little rental cars virtually every. single. day. the industry that created your home begins to take a toll on the ambiance.